 Hooray!
 You got accepted to the college of your dreams.
 Now comes the next challenge — figuring out how to pay for it.
 Hopefully, you've been awarded scholarships, grants, or other forms of aid to help you cover most of the cost of your tuition and other expenses.
 But there are situations where even the best financial aid package will not fully cover the cost of your education.
-Private student loans can help to fill that gap, making college attainable for many students.
+Student loans - specifically private student loans - can help to fill that gap, making college attainable for many students.

 A cosigner is a person who essentially guarantees your loan.
 You will retain the primary responsibility for the loan, but if you default on the loan, then the lender will turn to the co-signer to pay off your debt.
 In most cases a cosigner is a family member, such as a parent or a grandparent.
 Most private student loan companies will not allow students to take out a student loan without a cosigner unless they are over the age of 25 or they have a high credit score (a minimum of 650).